kmalyalaPages/azure-docs/articles/app-service/reference-app-settings.md

 # Environment variables and app settings in Azure App Service

 In [Azure App Service](overview.md), certain settings are available to the deployment or runtime environment as environment variables.
 Some of these settings can be customized when you set them manually as [app settings](configure-common.md#configure-app-settings).
+Please note that any add/update/delete operation on environmental variables will restart the application (App service).
 This reference shows the variables you can use or customize.

 ## App environment